rancher/api-spec/specification.md

 ### Inheritance ###
 Collections MAY support multiple resource types through simple inheritance:
-  - The <code>resourceType:</code> SHOULD refer to the 'base' resource type.
+  - The `resourceType:` SHOULD refer to the 'base' resource type.
   - Define additional sub-types that have all the same fields and filters as the base type, plus additional info.
-  - Return a <code>createTypes:</code> map in the collection, with a mapping of type ids that can be created &rarr; the URL where they SHOULD be POSTed.
+  - Return a `createTypes:` map in the collection, with a mapping of type ids that can be created &rarr; the URL where they SHOULD be POSTed.
     - If the 'base' type can also be created, it SHOULD be present in the map.
     - The URL for each entry MAY be the same as the collection's self link, or it can be different to provide additional flexibility in the service.